-1. Official school transcripts showing a secondary school/college background that would indicate a high probability of success at Illinois Wesleyan both in terms of grades received and types of courses completed.
+- Official school transcripts showing a secondary school/college back-ground that would indicate a high probability of success at Illinois Wesleyan both in terms of grades received and types of courses completed. - IELTS, TOEFL, GTEC, Duolingo English Test, or PTE scores are accepted.
+IWU accepts MyBest scores for the TOEFL, in addition to TOEFL scores from a single test date.
+Minimum test scores are required for admission.
+Contact Admissions for up to date score thresholds.